rcmdnk/ec2/README.md

 Available parameters are:

-* ec2_name_filter: Only instances which includes this value is listed.
+* name_filter: Only instances which includes this value is listed.
 * ssh_key: Key for ssh.
 * ssh_user: User for ssh.